ibm-cloud-docs/cloud-databases-gen2/reference-key-protect.md

 If the service authorization is not present before provisioning your deployment with a key, the provision fails.

+If you want to set up a more restrictive authorization policy, configure your policy for an explicit root key CRN or for a specific {{site.data.keyword.keymanagementserviceshort}} instance.
+Restrictions applied for {{site.data.keyword.keymanagementserviceshort}} key rings are currently not supported.
+{: .important}

 ## Granting service authorization in the CLI
 {: #granting-service-auth-cli}
 {: cli}